Successful Judicial Review after ILR Refusal Following Allegation of Deception Under Paragraph 322 (5)

 The JR process is not only costly, but also draining, and during the process, applicants have no legal status where they can retain their right to work.

 Because of our hard work, the UKVI quashed the original ILR decision, granting the client and her dependent settlement and paid the costs incurred during the JR process.
-This family received their ILR and the reinstatement of their right to work within 6 months of the date of the original ILR refusal.
+This family received their ILR and the reinstatement of their right to work within 6 months of the original ILR refusal.

 We are pleased that we could help this family who is now due to apply for British Nationality.